oscar-project/oscar-website/content/post/oscar-v21-09/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
+{{% callout note %}}
+If you want to get the new corpus please send us a mail using the [mail in our homepage](/#contact), with "OSCAR Access Request" as mail title.
+Please include your name, last name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.
+{{% /callout %}}

 {{% callout warning %}}
-If you want to get the new corpus please send us a mail using the [mail in our homepage](/#contact), with "OSCAR Access Request" as mail title.
-Please do not create a new Huma-Num account by yourself, we will do it for you when we give you the access.
+Please do not create a new Huma-Num account by yourself, this will delay your access to the corpus by weeks!
+We will create an account for you.
 {{% /callout %}}

 OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using [Ungoliant](https://github.com/oscar-corpus/ungoliant).